Esri/squad-leader-android/README.md

 <a id="usage"></a>
 ## Usage

 Launch the app on an Android device.
-An interactive map appears.
+An interactive map appears with several buttons and a data display that shows the current location in MGRS, time, speed, and heading.

 ### Menu button